ocas/InternationalSis/README.md

 | Screened                     |
 | ScreeningFailed              |

-_*Note:*_ InitialScreeningComplete, SecondaryScreening, ThirdScreeningComplete and FourthScreeningComplete complete are only available when the multiLevelScreening feature is turned on for your college.
+_*Note:*_ InitialScreeningComplete, SecondaryScreeningComplete, ThirdScreeningComplete and FourthScreeningComplete are only available when the multiLevelScreening feature is turned on for your college.
 Screened (date) is only supplied when ScreeningStatus == Screened

 ### SisInboundEventType ###